All Episodes

 That's not Bernie Sanders.

-But what frustrates me is in even after these radical Islamic terrorist attacks, we find out that these people have telegraphed their anger, their hatred, their desire for for violence.
+But what frustrates me is, and even after these radical Islamic terrorist attacks, we find out that these people have telegraphed their anger, their hatred, their desire for violence.

-And for example, two days ago, according to the Belleville News Democrat, uh this guy Hodgkinson posted an angry tweet about President Trump on Facebook.
+And for example, two days ago, according to the Belleville News Democrat, this guy Hotchkinson posted an angry tweet about President Trump on Facebook.

 And then it turns out he's a member of all these anti-Republican groups on Facebook, including one called Terminate the Republican Party.